๐Ÿ”‹Electromagnetism II

 Quantitative Laws: Calculating Polarization Effects

 These relationships let you predict intensities and angles quantitatively.
-Memorize the formulas, but more importantly, understand what physical situation each describes.
+Memorize the formulas, but more importantly, understand what physical situation each one describes.

 Malus' Law

-• Intensity through a polarizer: I=I0cos2(θ)I = I_0 \cos^2(\theta)—where θ\theta is the angle between the incident polarization direction and the polarizer's transmission axis
+• Intensity through a polarizer: I=I0cosโก2(ฮธ)I = I_0 \cos^2(\theta), where ฮธ\theta is the angle between the incident polarization direction and the polarizer's transmission axis.

-• Maximum transmission at θ=0°\theta = 0°, zero at θ=90°\theta = 90°—crossed polarizers block all light; this is the basis for many optical instruments
+• Maximum transmission at ฮธ=0ยฐ\theta = 0ยฐ, zero at ฮธ=90ยฐ\theta = 90ยฐ.
+Crossed polarizers block all light.
+This is the basis for many optical instruments and measurement techniques.

-• Applies only to already-polarized light—for unpolarized light incident on a polarizer, transmitted intensity is I0/2I_0/2 regardless of orientation
+• Applies only to already-polarized light.
+For unpolarized light incident on a single ideal polarizer, the transmitted intensity is I0/2I_0/2 regardless of the polarizer's orientation.
+This factor of 1/21/2 comes from averaging cosโก2ฮธ\cos^2\theta over all angles.

 Brewster's Angle

-• Angle for zero reflection of p-polarized light: θB=arctan(n2/n1)\theta_B = \arctan(n_2/n_1)—at this incidence angle, reflected and refracted rays are perpendicular
+• Angle for zero reflection of p-polarized light: ฮธB=arctanโก(n2/n1)\theta_B = \arctan(n_2/n_1).
+At this incidence angle, the reflected and refracted rays are perpendicular to each other (they form a 90ยฐ90ยฐ angle).

 Polarization Mechanisms: How Light Becomes Polarized